This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Add the drained tuna to a small bowl and break it up with a fork.
+- Add the tuna to a small bowl and flake it apart with a fork.

-- Stir in the mayonnaise, celery, olive oil, salt, pepper, garlic powder, and relish, if using, until evenly mixed.
+- Add the mayonnaise, celery, olive oil, salt, pepper, garlic powder, and relish, if using.

 Notes